Tongue-lashings from North Korea's Kim underscore shift in focus to economy

 With nuclear talks with Washington underway, Kim may also want to dispel suspicion about denuclearisation by highlighting his zeal for economic development.

-Kim made a broad commitment at the Singapore summit to "work towards denuclearisation," but fell short of details on how or when he would dismantle the nuclear programmes.
+Kim made a broad commitment at the Singapore summit to "work toward denuclearisation," but fell short of details on how or when he would dismantle the nuclear programmes.

 "While trying to win the people's heart, Kim would want to show that he's making an all-out effort on the economy and he really means it, and defuse suspicions about denuclearisation," said Lee Woo-young, a professor at the University of North Korean Studies in Seoul.